Magic-Fang/MIT-CS6.00/README.md

-# MOOC-course-project
+# MIT-cs6.00 course
-All online-course projects I have done in Coursera, Udacity and so on
+All works and projects I have done in MIT-cs6.00 opencourse.
+Since 05.Nov.2017.